MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Now, when a user opens and saves one of these Office documents, it is labeled  **Public**, **General**, or **Confidential** if you have labels with these names in your Azure Information Protection policy.
 If you do not have labels with these names, the document remains unlabeled.

-## Run the scanner with a medium integrity level
+## Disable the low integrity level for the scanner

 This configuration option is currently in preview and is subject to change.
 It also requires the current preview version of the Azure Information Protection client.